newrelic/nr-handbook/MD/Products/APM.md

 * `enable_auto_transaction_naming:` typically, the default app and transaction naming algorithm is pretty accurate.
 However, sometimes it is worth looking at this if for instance all transactions are accumulated under a central controller-type transaction (single entry point into your application).
 In this case it might make sense to disable this option and look at the [transaction naming protocol](https://docs.newrelic.com/docs/agents/java-agent/instrumentation/transaction-naming-protocol).

+* `distributed_tracing:` distributed tracing lets you see the path that a request takes as it travels through a distributed system.
+This is particularly interesting for micro service architectures that consist of a large number of services that are difficult to udnerstand in an isolated view.

 ---